Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 eBay offers two mobile apps: the main ‘eBay Marketplace‘ app, which can be used by both shoppers and merchants to buy and sell on the platform; and a dedicated app for buying and selling vehicles and car parts, ‘eBay Motors.’

-One of the most useful features of the main eBay app for merchants is that, thanks to an integrated barcode scanner, it takes some of the pain out of the process for listing your products.
+One of the most useful features of the main eBay app for merchants is that, thanks to an integrated barcode scanner, it takes some of the pain out of the process involved with listing your products.

 When you scan a product’s barcode, all of the product details are automatically added to your eBay listing.
 This means you don’t have to manually enter every single product detail for every single listing (a huge time saver).